Citi Simplicity vs. Capital One Quicksilver

 There are two ways to approach credit card usage.
 One is by finding the card that offers the most rewards and benefits, so that you can maximize the value that you receive from it.
 The other is to simplify the relationship and receive value from the card just by avoiding as much interest charges and fees.
 The Capital One Quicksilver and the Citi Simplicity are designed for these different types of credit cards users.

 Other cardholder benefits include a complimentary concierge service that’s available 24 hours a day and includes special access and preferred seating at popular sporting events, premier golf outings, and concerts.
 Cardholders also enjoy extended warranty coverage, shopping discounts, and travel savings.
 There’s no annual fee for this card, and no foreign transaction fees.

 Which card is right for you

 The Citi Simplicity does several things well.
-First, it features an excellent promotional financing offer that lasts 21 months, which can be extremely valuable to those who are trying to pay off an outstanding balance, and for those who may need to carry a balance in the future.
+First, it features an excellent promotional financing offer that lasts 12 months on purchases and 21 months on balance transfers, which can be extremely valuable to those who are trying to pay off an outstanding balance, and for those who may need to carry a balance in the future.
 It’s also a card that’s very fault tolerant, as those who accidentally make a late payment from time to time will not have to suffer the expense of late payment fees and exorbitant penalty interest rates.
-The Simplicity card also comes with a strong set of benefits that can be quite valuable to cardholders.

 Nevertheless, the Citi Simplicity lacks a rewards program, which simplifies the card and removes the incentive for customers to spend more money in order to earn additional rewards, which is always a self defeating proposition.
 This card also adds a 3% foreign transaction fee to all charges processed outside the United States.